Building a Prompt Engineering IDE (VS Code for AI)

 Imagine telling a software engineer to develop the code for an app or website with Microsoft Word.
 Spoiler: they'd laugh you out of the room...

 Why, code is just text?
-Well, because MS Word doesn't have the right tooling that makes writing code fun and efficient.
+Well, because MS Word doesn't have the right tooling that makes writing code efficient and fun.
 Likewise, if you go to the OpenAI playground, it's pretty basic.
 You get a text input and some sliders to adjust model parameters, but that's it.
 If you try to construct even moderately complex prompts you'll be lost before you even get started.

 Proper tooling for prompt design

-• traceability When playing around with different variations of a prompt, you want to keep track of which exact prompt generated which output, a history so to speak.
+When playing around with different variations of a prompt, you want to keep track of which prompt generated which output, a history so to speak.

-• input variables When testing prompts for real-world scenarios, it's handy if you can use variables.
+When testing prompts for real-world scenarios, it's handy if you can use variables.
 For instance, if you have a prompt that uses a person's name in multiple places, it's convenient to define the name as a variable.
-That way you can easily run the prompt for different names without having to replace the name everywhere it is used.
+That way you can easily execute the prompt for different names without having to replace the name everywhere it is used.

 You can read more about this topic in the "Stripe for AI: One Platform, all LLMs" post.

-You can also easily compare outputs from different models (see LLM Index) and adjust model parameters (Token Limit, Temperature, Top P, Frequency Penalty, Presence Penalty, etc.) to optimize the results.
+You can also easily compare outputs from different models (see LLM Index for a list of supported models and their properties) and adjust model parameters (Token Limit, Temperature, Top P, Frequency Penalty, Presence Penalty, etc.) to optimize the results.

 Once you have a prompt ready and tested, you can either export it in a variety of formats (.txt, .xls, .json, etc.) or directly deploy it to a bespoke AIPI endpoint or UI interface, where you and your apps and services can conveniently interact with it.